 Term Description Relative total securityholder return (rTSR) component (50% weighting) Total securityholder return is defined as growth in unit price over the performance period, expressed as a percentage and factoring in distributions being reinvested.
 The position of the IAPF Group will be assessed against the Comparator Group over the performance period.
-Vesting will be determined according to the following scale based on the position of the IAPF Group against the Comparator Group. rtsr position Vesting % Below 50th percentile At 50 th percentile 50% Between 50 th percentile and 75 th percentile Above 75 th percentile Straight line pro rata vesting between 50% and 100% 100% Total return component (50% weighting) Total return means the change in NTA plus distributions over the performance period, divided by NTA at the commencement of the performance period.
+Vesting will be determined according to the following scale based on the position of the IAPF Group against the Comparator Group. rTSR position Vesting Below 50 th percentile At 50 th percentile 50% Between 50 th percentile and 75 th percentile Above 75 th percentile Straight line pro rata vesting between 50% and 100% 100% Total return component (50% weighting) Total return means the change in NTA plus distributions over the performance period, divided by NTA at the commencement of the performance period.
 The Board will have the ability to include or exclude certain items from the total return calculation where appropriate, to ensure there is no undue advantage, penalty or disincentive from undertaking certain activities.
 The total return targets and associated vesting schedule is set out below.
 Total return Vesting % Below target Nil Equal to target 50% Between target and stretch Straight line pro rata vesting between 50% and 100% At or above stretch 100% Distributions and Performance Rights granted under the LTIP do n ot carry distribution or voting rights prior to vesting. voting rights Stapled Securities allocated upon vesting of Performance Rights carry the same distribution and voting rights as other Stapled Securities in the same class.
 However, the Board has flexibility to determine prior to making an offer that any Performance Rights the subject of the offer will carry rights entitling the holder to receive distribution equivalents i.e. a right to receive Performance Rights (which vest into Stapled Securities) equivalent to the value of distributions that would have been payable to the holder had they been the holder of the underlying Stapled Securities over which the Performance Right is exercisable.
-Restrictions on dealing and hedging Participants must not sell, transfer, encumber, hedge or otherwise deal with Performance Rights g as part of the LTIP unless the Board determines otherwise.
-Participants will be free to deal with the Stapled Securities allocated on vesting of such Performance Rights, subject to the requirements of the IAPF Group's securities trading policy, applicable laws and any other disposal restrictions imposed by the Board as included in the participant's invitation to participate in the LTIP.
-Cessation of employment If a participant ceases employment with the IAPF Gro retirement, genuine redundancy, death, terminal illnes determine when and on what conditions the unvested In other circumstances (including due to a participant's resignation or termination), unless the Board exercises its discretion to treat them otherwise and subject to applicable law, unvested Performance Rights will automatically lapse.
+Restrictions on dealing and hedging Participants must not sell, transfer, encumber, hedge or otherwise deal with Performance Rights grad as part of the LTIP unless the Board determines otherwise. subject to the requirements of the IAPF Group's se ecurities allocated on vesting of such Performance Rights, ecurities trading policy, applicable laws and any other uded in the participant's invitation to participate in the LTIP.
+Cessation of employment If a participant ceases employment with the IAPF Group due to certain circumstaretirement, genuine redundancy, death, terminal illness or disablement), the Boar determine when and on what conditions the unvested Performance Rights vest of illness or disablement), the Board has discretion to In other circumstances (including due to a participant's resignation or termination), unless the Board exercises its discretion to treat them otherwise and subject to applicable law, unvested Performance Rights will automatically lapse.
 Change of control If a change of control event occurs in respect of the IAPF Group, the Board has discretion to determine when and on what conditions the unvested Performance Rights vest or subsequently lapse.